rheidi/Fullstack-Library-Project/README.md

 ## Introduction

 This work is a full-stack application made as an assignment for Integrify.
 This project uses react on front end and .NET EF Core on back end with PostgreSQL database.
 Architecture in the back end follows clean architecture principles.
-The project is a library management system for book borrowing.
+The project is a library management system for book borrowing for every home library.

 ## Table of Content